circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 ## Dataset Folder/File Overview
 Data file list:

 > All folders/files in the dataset should be listed here.
 If a file naming schema is used, it is fine to explain it instead of listing all the files.
 Filenames should include extension.

+File formats:

+> State the file formats used and how to open specific file formats when applicable.
+> Export any proprietary file formats to open formats whenever possible.
+For example, export images saved as .czi or .lif (Zeiss and Leica formats) to .tiff, or data saved as .mat or .spss to .csv or .json.
+> Make sure no data was lost or corrupted during conversion and test opening the converted files.
+Check that formulas and scripts  still function after export.

 Dataset structure: